cython/cython/docs/src/tutorial/strings.rst

         byte_slice = data[1:-1]
         ...

-Cython's memory views are described in more detail in :doc:`memoryviews`, but the above example already shows most of the relevant functionality for 1-dimensional byte views.
+Cython's memory views are described in more detail in :doc:`../userguide/memoryviews`, but the above example already shows most of the relevant functionality for 1-dimensional byte views.
 They allow for efficient processing of arrays and accept anything that can unpack itself into a byte buffer,